Skip to content

 • Internal functions

-It don't have a constructor, but you can create a _init internal function and call it from the contract's constructor.
-In the previous example, the _off function is used this way.
+It doesn't have a constructor, but you can create an _init internal function and call it from the contract's constructor.
+In the previous example, the _off function will be used this way.

 How to use a component